dave-code-ruiz/elkbledom/README.md

 Create issue in https://github.com/dave-code-ruiz/elkbledom/issues with results of BTScan.py (BTScan.py create a json file with info i need)

-If no command works for you, i can not helps you, you can try to use wireshark or similar software to discover commands to turn on, turn off, ... your strip , if you discover this, you can post new issue with this information.
+If no command works for you, .. you can try to use my [sniffing guide](https://github.com/dave-code-ruiz/elkbledom/blob/main/sniffing_ble_device.md) to discover commands to turn on, turn off, ... your strip , if you discover this, you can post new issue with this information.

 ## Installation